risc0/risc0/README.md

-Additionally, since the protocol is zero knowledge, the verifier cannot infer anything about the details of the execution or any data passed between the host and the guest, asside from what is implied by the data written to the journal and the correct execution of the code.
+Additionally, since the protocol is zero knowledge, the verifier cannot infer anything about the details of the execution or any data passed between the host and the guest (aside from what is implied by the data written to the journal and the correct execution of the code.)

 ## Security

 This code is based on the well studied Zk-STARK protocol, which has been proven secure in the random oracle model, with the only assumption being the security of the cryptographic hash used.
-Our implementation uses SHA-256 for that hash, and targets a security factor of 100 bits of security.
+Our implementation uses SHA-256 for that hash and targets a security factor of 100 bits of security.

-That said, this code is still under heavy development, and has not been audited.
+That said, this code is still under heavy development and has not been audited.
 There may be bugs in the Zk-STARK implementation, the arithmatic circuit used to instantiate the RISC-V ZKVM, or any other element of the code's implementation.
-Such bugs may invalidity the security of receipts, leak information, or cause any other manor of problems.
+Such bugs may impact the security of receipts, leak information, or cause any other manor of problems.
 Caveat emptor.

 ## Examples